 Rutgers University strike comes to tentative end, N.J.
 Gov. Murphy says

-About 9,000 faculty across the university's campuses, including Camden, walked off the jobs on Monday, demanding better pay, benefits and job security.
+About 9,000 faculty across the university's campuses walked off the jobs on Monday, demanding better pay, benefits and job security.

 Murphy said the deal reached was fair and amicable, and "puts an end to a standoff that was disruptive to our educators and students alike."